Information around the design and installation of solid fuel heaters (wood burners).

-Before the installation of a solid fuel heater can take place - you must apply for and be issued with Building Consent (click here for essential information on how to apply for the installation of a solid fuel heater
+Before the installation of a solid fuel heater can take place - you must apply for and be issued with Building Consent click here for essential information and how to apply for the installation of a solid fuel heater

 A second-hand solid fuel heater which is older than two years will not be granted Building Consent to be reinstalled.
 If you wish to apply for Building Consent to reinstall a second-hand solid fuel heater less than two years old the original proof of purchase, relevant installation criteria and a "Condition Report" of the solid fuel heater will be required.

 Alterations or modifications to the solid fuel heaters' structural components do not automatically re-instate Building Code compliance.
 Due to the complexity of proving a second-hand appliances' durability - its more often simpler and safer to simply replace the solid fuel heater with a new appliance.
 The specific requirements of solid fuel heating appliances installation criteria must be carefully followed.

 A Code Compliance Certificate must be obtained from the Building Consent Authority (Council) before you ignite the appliance.